Luton: Administrative history

 Luton was an ancient parish in the Flitt hundred.
 The parish was the largest in Bedfordshire by area, and was subdivided into five hamlets or townships: Hyde, Leagrave, Limbury, Stopsley, and a Luton township covering the central part of the parish including the town itself.
 The Luton township was made a local board district in 1850.
 The local board was the town's first elected local authority; previously it had been administered by the parish vestry.

 The town was incorporated as a municipal borough in 1876.
 Later in 1876 the new borough council was granted a coat of arms.
-The wheatsheaf was used on the crest to represent agriculture and the supply of straw used in the local hatmaking industry (the straw plaiting industry was brought to Luton by a group of Scots under the protection of Sir John Napier of Luton Hoo).
+The wheatsheaf was used on the crest to represent agriculture and the supply of straw used in the local hatmaking industry.
+The straw plaiting industry was brought to Luton by a group of Scots under the protection of Sir John Napier of Luton Hoo.
 The bee is traditionally the emblem of industry and the hive represents the straw plaiting industry for which Luton was famous.
 The rose is from the arms of the Napier family, whereas the thistle is a symbol for Scotland.
 An alternative suggestion is that the rose was a national emblem, and the thistle represents the Marquess of Bute, who formerly owned the Manor of Luton Hoo.

 The Local Government Act 1894 directed that parishes could no longer straddle borough boundaries, and so the ancient parish was split into a Luton parish covering the same area as the borough and a Luton Rural parish covering the area outside the borough.
 Luton Rural was abolished in 1896 and its area divided into the four parishes of Hyde, Leagrave, Limbury and Stopsley.
 In 1928 the Leagrave and Limbury parishes were both abolished and their areas absorbed into the borough of Luton; Stopsley was similarly absorbed in 1933.
 Hyde remains a separate parish, now forming part of Central Bedfordshire.

 Luton was made a county borough in 1964, making it independent from Bedfordshire County Council.
 It was redesignated as a non-metropolitan district in 1974, making it once more subordinate to the county council.
-In 1997 the borough council was made a unitary authority, regaining its independence from the county council (which was subsequently abolished in 2009).
+In 1997 the borough council was made a unitary authority, regaining its independence from the county council, which was abolished in 2009.